 The information given below is specific to Italy.
-For general information and tips about how to obtain your release prior to your trial, please refer to our note on "Release Pending Trial".
+For general information and tips about how to obtain your release prior to your trial, please refer to our note of advice on Applying for Release Pending Trial.

-Q15.
-Will I have to stay in prison until my trial starts?
+(a) Will I have to stay in prison until my trial starts?
+What are the alternatives?